- Location: Georgia

 Becoming a car dealer in the state of Georgia is a multistep process for dealers and brokers alike.
 Although brokers are not required to have a car lot, they are required to have an established place of business, like dealers are.

 Georgia distinguishes between new- and used-car dealers for the purposes of licensing.
-The Georgia State Board of Registration of Used Motor Vehicle Dealers is in charge of licensing used-car dealers, but not new-car dealers.
+The Georgia State Board of Registration of Used Motor Vehicle Dealers and Used Motor Vehicle Parts Dealers, Used Motor Vehicle Division, is in charge of licensing used-car dealers, but not new-car dealers.
 Instead, new-car dealers are franchisees of the auto manufacturing companies and have dealer arrangements with them.

 Interestingly, these new-car dealers may also sell used cars without a Georgia dealer license.
 However, said new-car dealers will need to obtain a local business license and a dealer registration number from the Motor Vehicle Division of the Georgia Department of Revenue.

-For those wishing to become used-car dealers, the Secretary of State provides an entire application package online.
+For those wishing to become used-car dealers, the Secretary of State provides an entire Used Car Dealer Application Package online.

 The steps to become a licensed used-car dealer in Georgia include: